thatvirdiguy/thatvirdiguy.github.io/_posts/2022-03-27-hack-the-box:-poison.md

 ![Alt text](/images/poison/2022-03-27-hack-the-box-poison-05.JPG "/etc/passwd")

-I read the file wrong though, as I kept trying Charlie:Charix!2#4%6&8(0 on the only other open port I had to work with:
+I read the file wrong though, as I kept trying Charlie:Charix!2#4%6&8(0 on the only other open port I had to work with.

 ```
 ┌──(thatvirdiguy㉿kali)-[~]